 Serving Suggestions:

-Serve this blueberry crisp warm with a scoop of ice cream, whipped cream or whipped topping.
+Serve this blueberry crisp warm with a scoop of vanilla ice cream, whipped cream or whipped topping.

 These sweet blueberries recipe is is equally delicious for Sunday brunch or your Thanksgiving dessert table!